-This article is Part 1 of a three-part series.
+This article is Part 1 of a four-part series.

 It has been widely reported that the number of active stenographic court reporters is declining rapidly.
 Court reporting schools are closing, graduation numbers are dropping and interest in the career is very low.
 This is all true.

 Court reporting firms across the country have begun to schedule digital reporters, the most common alternative when a certified stenographer is not available.
 Digital reporters use digital audio recording devices to record court proceedings and depositions.
 Professional digital reporters take electronic notes that are synchronized to the recording, which allows for easy read-backs during the deposition.
 The synchronized notes also aid in the production of an accurate and timely transcript.

 Court reporters have long been the official “keeper of the record.”
 They are trusted and professional.
 These individuals are often certified, and all have a formal court reporting education.
 The idea that this trained professional will not be in the deposition to manage the record is a bit disconcerting to many in the legal profession.
 It’s understandable.
 One might wonder if this newfangled method can be trusted?

 A little history may help put your mind at ease.

 The Federal Judicial Center, the research and education agency of the judicial branch of the U.S. government, conducted an in-depth study on the use of audio recording (tapes) to capture the official record of court proceedings in U.S. district courts.
 The report, A Comparative Evaluation of Stenographic and Audiotape Methods for United Stated District Court Reporting, was published in July 1983; yes, nearly 40 years ago.
 The study concluded that:

 Since 1983, of course, recording technology has advanced dramatically.
 A large professional community of digital reporters and transcribers has grown to service the rapidly increasing demand in the market.
 And, as of 2018, the majority of courtrooms and hearing rooms throughout North America operate digital recording systems daily.